Skip to content

 Blockchain data is saved onto additional drives which are kept by default on VM instance removal.
 You need to remove additional disks manually if you don’t need this data anymore.

-At the end, you will get an instance as shown in the below diagram.
+At the end, you will get an instance as shown in the diagram below.

 Figure: Mainnet - Polygon instance